simonly1502-gif/github-final-project/README.md

 # Simple Interest Calculator

-A simple script to calculate simple interest based on principal, rate, and time.
+A simple script/application to calculate simple interest based on principal, rate, and time.

 ## Simple Interest Formula
 The formula for simple interest is: